Martin Cahill: Assassination

 With all gang members from the Lacey kidnapping released on bail, on 18 August 1994, Cahill left the house at which he had been staying at Swan Grove and began driving to a local shop.
 Upon reaching a road junction (where Oxford Road meets Charleston Road) he was repeatedly shot in the face and upper torso and died almost instantly.
 The gunman, who was armed with a .357 Magnum revolver, jumped on a motorbike, and disappeared from the scene.

 There are a number of theories about who killed Martin Cahill and why.

 Within hours of Cahill's death, the Provisional Irish Republican Army (IRA) claimed responsibility in a press release.
 The reasons cited were Cahill's alleged involvement with a Portadown unit of the Ulster Volunteer Force (UVF).
-The unit in question had recently attempted a bomb attack on a south Dublin pub which was hosting a Sinn Féin fund-raiser on 21 May 1994.
-The UVF operatives were halted by the doorman Martin Doherty.
-In the ensuing struggle Doherty, who the IRA subsequently announced was a Volunteer in their Dublin Brigade, was shot dead.
-The IRA further alleged that Cahill had been involved in selling the stolen Vermeer paintings to the UVF Mid-Ulster Brigade led by Billy Wright, alias "King Rat".
+The UVF unit in question had recently attempted a bomb attack on a south Dublin Irish pub which was hosting a Sinn Féin fund-raiser on 21 May 1994.
+The UVF operatives had been prevented from entering by pub doorman and Volunteer in the Provisional IRA's Dublin Brigade Martin Doherty, who they instead shot dead.
+The IRA further alleged that Cahill had been involved in selling the stolen Vermeer paintings from Russborough House to the UVF Mid-Ulster Brigade led by Billy Wright, alias "King Rat".
 The Mid-Ulster Brigade then fenced the paintings for money, which they used to fund arms trafficking from South Africa under apartheid.
-This act allegedly sealed Cahill's fate, and put him at the top of an IRA hit list.
+This act allegedly sealed Cahill's fate and put him at the top of an IRA hit list.
 In a later statement, the IRA said that it was Cahill's "involvement with and assistance to pro-British death squads which forced us to act".

-Another theory surfaced after the publication of Paul Williams' The General, which claims to have insights from the Garda investigators who were still looking into Cahill's murder.
+Another theory surfaced after the publication of Paul Williams' The General, which claims to have insights from Garda cold case investigators who were still looking into Cahill's murder.
 Reputedly, two of Cahill's underlings, John Gilligan and John Traynor, had put together a massive hashish trafficking ring while paying protection money to the IRA and INLA.
 When Cahill allegedly tried to also extort protection money from them, the Gardaí believe that Traynor and Gilligan approached the IRA and accused Cahill of importing heroin, a drug that the IRA despised and were trying to prevent from being sold in Dublin.
 Reputedly this, and Cahill's past dealings with the Ulster loyalists, gave the Provisional IRA reason to order his assassination.
-A further incentive was provided by Gilligan and Traynor, whom the Provisionals allegedly charged a considerable sum in exchange for Cahill's assassination.
+A further incentive was provided by Gilligan and Traynor, from whom the Provisionals allegedly demanded and received a considerable sum in exchange for Cahill's assassination.

-Frances Cahill's memoir, Martin Cahill, My Father, alleges the General detested and steered clear of the drug trafficking.
+Even though Frances Cahill's memoir, Martin Cahill, My Father, alleges the General detested and steered clear of drug trafficking, his brother Peter was imprisoned for heroin trafficking.

 After a Roman Catholic requiem mass, Martin Cahill was buried in consecrated ground at Mount Jerome Cemetery.
 In 2001, his gravestone was vandalised and broken in two.